Judge Judy: Origins and development

 After Joseph Wapner was released from The People's Court on May 21, 1993, Sheindlin called up the program's producers, Ralph Edwards-Stu Billett Productions and Warner Bros.
 Television, and offered to do the show in his place.
 The receptionist who answered the phone responded "Are you crazy, lady?" before directly hanging up on Sheindlin.
 Earlier that same year in February 1993, a Los Angeles Times article on Sheindlin's reputation as one of the toughest family court judges in the country, written by Josh Getlin (inspired by his wife, Heidi, both of whom Sheindlin credits with her stardom) caught the attention of 60 Minutes, which aired a segment on her on October 24, 1993.
 The segment brought her national recognition, and days later from its airing, led to Sheindlin receiving an offer from a literary agent to write her first book.
-Sheindlin accepted the offer, writing Don't Pee On My Leg and Tell Me It's Raining, published on February 7, 1996.
+Sheindlin accepted the offer, writing Don't Pee on My Leg and Tell Me It's Raining, published on February 7, 1996.
 Its publisher, HarperCollins, expressed disapproval of her book title, claiming no one would promote it under that kind of name.
 Sheindlin stood her ground on the use of the title and ended up selling 216,709 copies.

 In March 1995, two talent scouts (before that, former People's Court producers) from a talent agency that was later entitled "Rebel Entertainment", Kaye Switzer and Sandi Spreckman, asked Sheindlin if she would like to preside over her own courtroom series.
-Sheindlin eventually accepted, and the "Rebel" talent agency used a pilot episode to pitch to then CBS Big Ticket President Larry Lyttle in 1995.
+Sheindlin eventually accepted, and the "Rebel" talent agency used a pilot episode to pitch to then-Big Ticket Television president Larry Lyttle in 1995.
 Switzer, Spreckman, along with Rebel Entertainment Owner Richard Lawrence later sued CBS and Sheindlin numerous times over allegedly owed profit shares for their part in commencing the program and introducing the two parties.

 Sheindlin originally desired the show title to be "Hot Bench", and the network and various news publications even promoted it as Hot Bench for some time prior to débuting, but Big Ticket Television ultimately decided on "Judge Judy".
 The Hot Bench title was eventually used by Sheindlin, however, for a different court show she later created (2014–present), which does not feature Sheindlin herself, but rather a panel of judges she cast for the series.